pastet89/binance-api-php-light/README.md

 # Binance API PHP7 light library

-Light PHP7-based library for handling the most essential Binance API calls.
+PHP7-based library for handling the most essential Binance API calls.
 Binance is one of the biggest cryptocurrency exchanges.

 ## Requirements: